eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

 Background
 ----------

-Vulcanexus integrates :ref:`vulcanexus_shapes_demo`, which is a useful application for showing the capabilities of `eProsima Fast DDS <https://fast-dds.docs.eprosima.com/en/latest/>`_ or as a proof of interoperability with other RTPS-compliant implementations.
+Vulcanexus integrates :ref:`vulcanexus_shapes_demo`, which is a useful application for learning the capabilities of DDS or as a proof of `eProsima Fast DDS <https://fast-dds.docs.eprosima.com/en/latest/>`_ interoperability with other DDS-compliant implementations.

 Prerequisites
 -------------